SolarLune/paths/readme.md

 ## How do I use it?

-paths is based around defining a Grid, which defines a series of Cells.
+paths is based around defining a Grid, which consists of a series of Cells.
 Each Cell occupies a single X and Y position in space, and has a couple of properties that influence pathfinding, which are Cost and Walkability.
-If a Cell isn't walkable, then it is considered an obstacle that paths circumvent.
+If a Cell isn't walkable, then it is considered an obstacle that paths created using the Grid must circumvent.
 All Cells default to a Cost of 1, but that can be changed as necessary.
-If a Cell has a higher Cost, then path finding will try not to generate a path with that Cell.
+If a Cell has a higher Cost, then path finding will generally use that Cell later when creating a Path.
+This means that a Cell's cost has a direct link to how "desirable" the Cell is when generating a path.

 ```go
 import "github.com/SolarLune/paths"